We Need Your Help…We Can’t Do This Alone!

 The thinking is that depressives, and those with extreme anxiety disorders, react differently to alcohol, says Dowling.
 They take a drink and Bang!, the brain chemistry changes and they have a profound experience –akin to a religious experience.
 They find relief and the feeling that there is more to life than pain and unhappiness — something almost spiritual and good.

-As one addictions doctor says, “they don’t call alcohol `spirits’ for nothing.”
+As one addictions doctor says, they call alcohol “spirits” for nothing.

-In these people, the reward and motivation to keep drinking is greater than for normals, who might get a buzz from drinking, but in many cases, don’t enjoy it.
+In these people, the rewards and motivation to keep drinking are greater than for normals, who might get a buzz from drinking, but in many cases, don’t enjoy it.